programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ## YouTube and Discourse Analysis
 YouTube houses a wealth of culturally-relevant data that researchers and academics have begun to explore.
 While YouTube is associated with entertainment, it is often the place where significant debates, explicit and implicit, play out for wide-ranging demographics across the political spectrum.

-Similar to the videogame streaming platform Twitch, YouTube's structure as a video-sharing and viewing platform involves each video being accompanied by extensive user comments and discussions that can run the gamut in content and purpose.
-While these YouTube comments usually contain short responses to video content or to other comments, these texts can frequently showcase broader ideological leanings, including the reaction to and effect of viewing a specific video.
+YouTube’s structure as a video-sharing platform involves each video being accompanied by extensive user comments and discussions.
+While YouTube comments often take the form of short responses to videos and replies to other comments, their content and purpose can vary widely.
+Viewed as whole texts, they can frequently showcase broader ideological leanings, including the reaction to and effect of viewing a specific video.

-When users visit YouTube.com on a desktop computer browser, they are greeted by familiar interface.
-After picking a video to watch, the standard set up features the video prominently in the main window frame, with recommended videos off to the right, and the posted comments and replies to the video available underneath the video.
-Users can scroll down through comments under a video while it plays either out of sight or in a pop-up window.

 Recent scholarship on YouTube's political dimensions has often explored the complicated problem of causation between viewing and changing perspectives, including qualitative sociological studies of YouTube users who have been purportedly radicalized through use of the platform.
 YouTube video comments represent a unique body of text, or a "corpus" of discourse, describing how viewers receive and perceive politically charged messages, often from moving image media.